-FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal
+FAQ - Bill 96 for English-language education in Québec | LaSalle College Montreal

 This act makes changes to the Charter of the French Language (better known as Bill 101) as well as several other acts, such as the General and Vocational Colleges Act.

-Since the earliest roots of this bill, LaSalle College has worked closely with the Quebec government, along with the English CEGEPs and colleges in the Montreal area, to reduce the impact of Bill 96 on our current and future students.
+Since the earliest roots of this bill, LaSalle College has worked closely with the Québec government, along with the English CEGEPs and colleges in the Montréal area, to reduce the impact of Bill 96 on our current and future students.

-Who is eligible to receive instruction in English in college in Quebec?
+Who is eligible to receive instruction in English in college in Québec?

-At the college level, any student who is eligible to study in Quebec can study in an AEC or DEC English program.
+At the college level, any student who is eligible to study in Québec can study in an English AEC or DEC program.

 However, English colleges and CEGEPs have been limited in the number of spots they can offer and must give priority to students with a certificate of eligibility to receive instruction in English (COE) as of the winter 2024 semester.

-How does Bill 16 impact your studies at LaSalle College?
+How does Bill 96 impact your studies at LaSalle College?

 DEC